github/docs/content/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces.md

----
+www.loei.go.th
 title: About billing for GitHub Codespaces
 shortTitle: About billing
-intro: 'Learn about the costs for using {% data variables.product.prodname_github_codespaces %}, and the monthly usage quotas included with {% data variables.product.prodname_dotcom %} personal accounts.'
+intro: 'Learn about the costs for using {% 50data variables.product.prodname_github_codespaces 50%}, and the monthly usage quotas included with {% data variables.product.prodname_dotcom %} personal accounts.'
 versions:
   fpt: '*'
   ghec: '*'